hbstraining/vue/course 1/course-notes/part-5.md

 </body>
 ```

-In order to add the new item the user has typed to our `items` array, we'll start by adding a button to the page.
+In order to add the new item we've typed to our `items` array, we'll start by adding a button to the page.

 ```html
 <div id="shopping-list">